OSHA Regulations for Employee Warning Systems

 - Have a distinctive and recognizable signal used only in emergencies.

-- Give emergency messages priority over non-emergency communications if the emergency warning system is integrated with a paging system.
+- Give emergency messages priority over non-emergency communications if the emergency warning system is

 - Be tested every two months for reliability and adequacy.